Future of Work

 See the shift?
 Every task assumes AI handles the grunt work.
 The human adds judgment, context, and translation.

-The World Economic Forum found that 40% of employers expect workforce reductions where AI automates tasks.
-But they’re creating 11 million new jobs while eliminating 9 million old ones.
+The World Economic Forum found that 41% of companies plan workforce reductions by 2030 due to AI automation.
+But they’re creating 170 million new jobs while eliminating 92 million old ones - a net increase of 78 million jobs.
 The new jobs?
 They’re all about human-AI orchestration.

 Templates that actually work